Doctor of Philosophy

 The PhD Program at the Institute of Fine Arts is a course of study designed for the person who wants to investigate the role of the visual arts in culture through detailed, object-based examination as well as historical and theoretical interpretation.
 The degree program provides a focused and rigorous experience supported by interaction with the leading scholars of the Institute, and access to New York area museums, curators, conservators, archaeological sites and NYU’s global network.

 The program is designed for up to six years of full-time funded study.
 A total of 18 courses (72 points) are required for the PhD degree.
 Each student registers for three courses per semester for the first five semesters.
 One course in the fifth semester is dedicated to developing the dissertation proposal.
 In the sixth semester students register for 12 points devoted preparing for the oral exam and beginning work on the dissertation.
 Exceptions to full-time study are made only for urgent financial or medical reasons and must have the approval from the Director of Graduate Studies.

 Students must take at least one seminar in four fields outside of their area of specialization.
 The Proseminar may count as one of these seminars.
 Students are required to take one course in technical studies of works of art.
+The minimum total seminars for PhD students is six.
 Students may take courses in other relevant disciplines in consultation with their advisor, and subject to the approval of the Director of Graduate Studies.